Jump to section

 During the interview process, applicants will meet with an interview panel that may consist of pharmacy faculty members, pharmacists, and pharmacy students.
 Panel members will evaluate professional motivation and preparedness, personal qualities, communication skills, and decision-making ability by rating applicants on a standardized evaluation scale.
 After reviewing the applicant's completed application and interview evaluation, the Admissions Committee recommends accepting, denying, or placing applicants on an alternate list.
 Recommendations are then forwarded to the Dean for final approval.

-Applications to CPG are processed and reviewed during regular intervals in the admissions cycle until the class is filled.
+Applications to the College are processed and reviewed during regular intervals in the admissions cycle until the class is filled.

 Additional MWU Agreements (Inter-college)